home-assistant/developers.home-assistant/docs/core/entity/humidifier.md

 sidebar_label: Humidifier
 ---

-A humidifier entity is a device whose main purpose is to control humidity, i.e. a humidifier or dehumidifier.
+A humidifier entity is a device whose main purpose is to control humidity, such as a humidifier or dehumidifier.
 Derive entity platforms from [`homeassistant.components.humidifier.HumidifierEntity`](https://github.com/home-assistant/core/blob/dev/homeassistant/components/humidifier/__init__.py)

 ## Properties